 Why is the fee applied?

-The fee helps to ensure that the network resource does not remain unused for a long time and that only those who actually produce electricity have access to the network on reasonable terms.
-If less than 95% is supplied, the network connection user is, pursuant to law, required to pay for the unused generation capacity, which is the difference between the contractual network capacity and the actual capacity used, ie the maximum capacity supplied to the network.
+If the amount of electricity supplied to the network remains below 95% of the production capacity agreed in the contract, the user of the network connection is required to pay for the unused generation capacity in accordance with the law.
+The fee is the difference between 95% of the contractual network capacity and the actual capacity used, ie the maximum capacity supplied to the network.

 When is the fee applied?